|Pedestrian walkway is original, the second railing is a modification.|

 |Old Richardsville Rd.
 Bridge still carries vehicular traffic.|

 It's time to find our beautiful, heritage bridge a new home.
-Let's move it a few feet up or down river.
-Which ever makes the most sense.
+At the very least, let's move it a few feet up or down river — which ever makes the most sense.
 Let's restore our wrought iron work of art and craft.
-Let's give our now rare beauty another century or more of life.
+Let's give our now-rare-beauty another century or more of life.

 Remember the five Rs:

 |Remove it, restore it and reserve it for walkers and cyclists only.|

 The first three pictures (below) show the wooden bridges that once served the area.
 Note the mid river supports required by all the wooden structures.The last picture is an early image of the Blackfriars Bridge still in use today.

 |Note the in-river supports required by the wooden bridges at this location.|